dreamfactorysoftware/platform-wiki/Platform-Documentation/Important-Developer-Features/Server-Side-Events.md

 ## Event Representation

-All events are normalized down to a single **container** which is then passed to all the listeners.
+All events are normalized down to a single **container** called **event**.
+It is passed to all the listeners.
 PHP listeners will receive this as an array.
 Scripts will receive this as a native object.
 All others get arrays of data.

+> Of all the variables provided to your script, only this **event** container object is writable.
+There is a **read-only** copy of the original event information stored in the `DSP` object called `DSP.event`.
+Any changes to `DSP.event` will be lost/overwritten.
+If you need to modify data you **must** use the **event** container, not the `DSP.event` container.

 This container properties are defined as follows: